adamjgnoel/AcCoRD/README.txt

 # Basic Usage

-Usage instructions can be found on this page: https://warwick.ac.uk/fac/sci/eng/staff/ajgn/software/accord/instructions/
+Usage instructions can be found in the User's Manual that is included with the software download

 # Licensing